umar15640-rgb/product-management/docs/EXTERNAL_API_POSTMAN_TESTING.md

 - **Automatic Customer Creation**: Customers are created if they don't exist
 - **Automatic Date Calculation**: Warranty dates are automatically calculated
 - **Automatic PDF Generation**: Warranty PDF is automatically generated after registration
+- **Multiple Claims Per Warranty**: A single warranty can have multiple claims

 ## Prerequisites